 This option does not have a double circuit configuration as a standalone option like Option 2 and Option 3 above, due to the fact that double circuiting does not provide single point of failure reliability.
-This means that for the loss of a single double circuit tower, all customers between the outage and Cornucopia substation will be out of power.
-This topic will be discussed further in Section 6.0.
+This means that for the loss of a single double circuit tower, all customers between the

-4 Future modifications outlined are conceptual and not planned.
+&lt;sup>4 Future modifications outlined are conceptual and not planned.
 They are called out to show theoretical system improvements after the current study needs are addressed and if load growth is accelerated beyond what was used for the purpose of this study.